 Get information on how to search and apply for part-time student worker positions in various departments on campus.

 There are infinite possibilities to explore careers.
-To help you get started, we have curated several of our favorite online resources to help you explore career paths and find internship and jobs.
+To help you get started, we have curated many of our favorite online resources to help you explore career paths and find internship and jobs.
+Please visit the Resources section of connectSC to get started.

 Search the Career Access Resource Library (CARL)